elcodedocle/gplusraffle/README.md

- basic, fundamental features such as JOIN on a SELECT query are not allowed (You can still merge two tables on a view and then query that view, which is utterly slow, inefficient and annoying); Even a simple UPDATE or DELETE query is a mess because they can only accept a ROWID = <ROWID> as a WHERE clause...
+ basic, fundamental features such as JOIN on a SELECT query are not allowed (You can still merge two tables on a view and then query that view, which is utterly slow, inefficient and annoying); Even a simple UPDATE or DELETE query is a mess because they can only accept a ROWID = <ROWID> as a WHERE clause condition...

  - Fusion Tables is an experimental project, which means it could be cancelled tomorrow, the next day, or anytime soon.
 It has been like that since June